bryhlee/siggwebsite/README.md

 ## #Wrapper and body background colors

 Default background color was set to #FFFFFF.
-In order to make the footer and navbar not change color if scrolled past the viewport, we set the `#wrapper` id to have the background color #FFFFFF, and the `body` tag to have background color #25383C, which is the same color as both the navbar and footer. #wrapper wraps around everything in the view, located in index.html.
+In order to make the footer and navbar not change color if scrolled past the viewport, we set the `#wrapper` id to have the background color #FFFFFF, and the `body` tag to have background color #25383C, which is the same color as both the navbar and footer. `#wrapper` wraps around everything in the view, located in index.html.

+Now, when we stretch the screen past the navbar by scrolling to high or streatch the screen past the footer by scrolling too low, we see the same color as if the navbar/footer is being stretched.
+So no more white stripes!